-In addition, the following conditions apply to the City's concurrency management system:
+In conclusion, the following conditions apply to the City's concurrency management system:

-- 1. Amendments to the Comprehensive Plan can be made as often as necessary.
+- 1. Amendments to the Comprehensive Plan can be made twice each year and as otherwise permitted as small scale developments.
 In addition, changes can be made to the Capital Improvements Element by ordinance if the changes are limited to the technical matters listed in Chapter 163, Part II, Florida Statutes, as amended. - 2.
-No development order or development permit shall be issued which would require the City Council to delay or suspend construction of any of the capital improvements on the 5-Year schedule of the Capital Improvements Element. - 3.
-If by issuance of a development order or development permit a substitution of a comparable project on the 5-Year schedule is proposed, the applicant may request the City to consider an amendment to the 5-Year schedule in one of the twice annual amendment reviews.

-4. The result of any development not meeting adopted level of service standards for public facilities shall be cessation of the affected development or the reduction of the standard for level of service (which requires an amendment to the Comprehensive Plan).
+No development order shall be issued which would require the City Council to delay or suspend construction of any of the capital improvements on the Five-Year schedule of the Capital Improvements Element. - 3.
+If by issuance of a development order a substitution of a comparable project on the Five-Year schedule is proposed, the applicant may request the City to consider an amendment to the Five-Year schedule in one of the twice annual amendment reviews. - 4.
+The result of any development not meeting adopted level of service standards for public facilities shall be cessation of the affected development or the reduction of the standard for level of service (which requires an amendment to the Comprehensive Plan).